svenboertjens/cmsgpack/USAGE.md

 **Returns:** A new instance of the `Stream` class.

-**Class variables:**
+**Class attributes:**
 - `str_keys: bool`
 - `extensions: Extensions`

-The `Stream` object is useful when you need to pass optional arguments and want the best performance, or just for convenience.
-Instead of having to pass optional arguments to the `encode` and `decode` functions, you pass them once on class creation.
-These arguments can always be modified through the object's attributes.
+The `Stream` object is useful when keyword arguments are used.
+These arguments have to be passed only once on the object's creation, and can always be modified through the object's attributes.

+`Stream` objects are also recommended when handling multiple data streams, as each object tracks its own heuristics for more predictable buffer allocations.
+So a separate object per data stream is recommended for optimal performance.

 #### `Stream.encode`